Magyartanulas/magyartanulas.github.io/Section7.md

 Naturally, there is more conjugation to represent the conditional mood in Hungarian.
 Here is the front and back vowel harmony.

-Szeret (he/she/it likes).
-Keep in mind that there are many ways of expressing liking in Hungarian, we'll cover that later.
+Szeret (he/she/it loves or likes).
+Keep in mind that there are many ways of expressing liking in Hungarian, [and this is covered in Section 9.](https://magyartanulas.github.io/Section9/)

 | Pronoun | Past indef. cond. | Past def. cond.   | Present indef. cond. | Present. def. cond. |